material-components/material-components-web/docs/getting-started.md

 mdc.ripple.MDCRipple.attachTo(document.querySelector('.foo-button'));
 ```

-Alternatively, to make full use of Material Components for web, including the ability to customize its styles via Sass, follow the steps below.
+However, it is highly recommended to install Material Components for the web via npm and consume its ES2015 modules and Sass directly.
+This is outlined in the steps below.

 ## Using MDC Web with ES2015 and Sass